innotechmarine/innotechmarine.github.io/app/privacy-policy.md

 ---
 layout: page
 title: Privacy Policy
-parent: Innotech Marine Device Manager
+parent: Accutroll
 ---

-# Innotech Marine Apps Privacy Policy
+# Accutroll Privacy Policy

-By using the Innotech Marine Device Manager (the "app"), you agree to this privacy policy.
-Innotech Marine Device Manager is an app for Android and iOS developed by [Innotech Marine](https://innotechmarine.co/).
+By using the Accutroll (the "app"), you agree to this privacy policy.
+Accutroll is an app for Android and iOS developed by [Innotech Marine](https://innotechmarine.co/).

 ## Collection of Personal Information